 Used by: Pushwoosh, OneSignal.

-This pricing model calculates the cost of a customer engagement platform based on the total number of devices eligible for push notifications (devices with push tokens).
+This pricing model calculates the cost of a customer engagement platform based on the total number of push subscribers (devices with valid push tokens).
 Pricing plans based on the device count typically come with unlimited data points.

 Cost-effective for: